Rangi42/polishedcrystal/README.md

    * Rematch the Elite Four
    * Battle Yellow from the Pokémon Adventures manga in Yellow Forest
    * Find Surfing Pikachu Doll in Yellow Forest
-   * Two of Prof. Oak's aides give you items as you complete the Pokédex
+   * Three of Prof. Oak's aides give you items as you complete the Pokédex
+   * An aide gives you the Exp.Share for catching 50 Pokémon, and Mr. Pokémon gives you a shiny Ditto egg for the Red Scale
    * Battle Lorelei in Ice Path
    * Battle Agatha in Soul House
    * Battle Bill after catching all three legendary beasts